Legal Advice for Compensation Insurance Claims & TPD Payouts

 Average Workers Compensation Payout Amounts

-It can be difficult to know the value of workers’ compensation payouts can as this information is often confidential.
+Knowing the average compensation payout value can be difficult, as this information is often confidential.
 However, some information is publicly available.

 WorkSafe QLD has reported an average of over 3,200 common law claims for physical and psychiatric work injuries per year, with an average payout of $168,316.

-If you are considering making a work injury common law claim and seeking a permanent impairment payout, you must seek experienced legal advice.
-You can be blocked from claiming both if you do not follow certain legal processes.
+If you are considering making a work injury common law claim and seeking a permanent impairment payout, you have the legal right to seek legal advice.
+NOTE: You can be blocked from claiming both if you do not follow specific legal processes.

-Next, in our guide to workers’ compensation payouts, we explore how compensation is calculated.
+Next, we explore how compensation is calculated in our guide to workers’ compensation payouts.

 How Are My Weekly Compensation Payments Calculated?

-4. The date of your work accident – the time your injury started
+3. The date of your work accident: the time your injury started

-9. The current value of Queensland OTE – average adult ordinary time earnings
+8. The current value of Queensland OTE: average adult ordinary time earnings

 Your past 12 months’ wages determine the value of your weekly compensation payments.
 Furthermore, if you began working for your employer recently or do not have twelve months of employment history, WorkCover will base your income benefit on your earnings since starting.

-In cases where the aforementioned cannot serve as a basis for calculation, WorkCover will rely on the earnings of another employee of the same employer or a relevant industrial award.
+In cases where those above cannot serve as a basis for calculation, WorkCover will rely on the earnings of another employee of the same employer or a relevant industrial award.

 What is my work injury claim worth >